Dash Daniels

-Dash Daniels (born 18 December 2007) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
-He signed with Melbourne United as an NBL Next Star.
+Dash Daniels (born 18 December 2007) is an Australian professional basketball player for the South East Melbourne Phoenix of the National Basketball League (NBL).
+In 2025, Daniels joined Melbourne United as an NBL Next Star.
+The following year, he continued his Next Star status at the South East Melbourne Phoenix.

 Early life

 Daniels was born on 18 December 2007.
 He is the younger brother of NBA player Dyson Daniels.
 He grew up playing basketball like his brother, training at the Hoop City facility owned by Melbourne United in Cheltenham.
+He was selected player of the tournament at Australia's 2024 U18 national championships.

-Similar to his brother, Daniels was developed by the NBA Academy Australia.
+Similar to his brother, Daniels was developed by the NBA Global Academy.
 He was one of 11 players invited to the 2024 NBA Academy Games and also was named the top defensive player at the Basketball Without Borders camp in 2025.

-Daniels was selected player of the tournament at Australia's 2024 U18 national championships.
+Alongside the NBA Global Academy, Daniels played for the BA Centre of Excellence in the NBL1 East during the 2024 NBL1 season.
+In 10 games, he averaged 5.0 points, 3.7 rebounds and 1.3 assists per game.

 Professional career

 Daniels had offers to play college basketball for top programs in the U.S., but declined to stay in Australia.
-In December 2024, at age 16, he signed with Melbourne United in the Australian National Basketball League (NBL), becoming one of the league's youngest players ever.
-He also joined the Sandringham Sabres, debuting in the NBL1 South in May 2025 with a 19-point performance.
+In December 2024, at age 16, he signed with Melbourne United of the Australian National Basketball League (NBL), becoming one of the league's youngest players ever.
+He signed as an NBL Next Star for the 2025–26 season, but joined the team in January 2025 for the rest of the 2024–25 season as a training player.

-Daniels has been regarded as a top prospect for the 2026 NBA draft.
+Daniels joined the Sandringham Sabres of the NBL1 South during the 2025 NBL1 season.
+In eight games, he averaged 15.13 points, 3.5 rebounds, 1.88 assists and 2.0 steals per game.

+In the 2025–26 NBL season, Daniels appeared in 35 games for Melbourne, including 11 starts.
+He finished second among United players in three-point percentage, shooting 36 per cent from long range on 1.5 attempts per game.
+He had a season-best 14-point against the New Zealand Breakers in round 1.

+On 15 July 2026, Daniels parted ways with United.

+On 17 July 2026, Daniels signed with the South East Melbourne Phoenix as a Next Star for the 2026–27 NBL season.
+In his debut for the Phoenix on 19 September, he recorded 24 points and 12 rebounds in a 100–79 win over the Perth Wildcats.